Volleyball Training Philosophy

 What we do.

-Why are we the authority for volleyball strength and conditioning?
-We know volleyball.
 Young Fitness is comprised of athletes who have played and trained at the highest level, so we understand the demands of the sport.
 Having experienced this journey ourselves, we know the system and the path to success.
 Mentorship is an important part of what we do, and we have helped hundreds of athletes improve their vertical jump, speed, agility, hitting power, and prevent career threatening injuries.
 Our athletes go on to play at the collegiate level, earn scholarships, win championships, and even play professionally.

 Vertical Jump Training

 A great vertical jump is a crucial part of our sport; every inch gained is an advantage over your opponent.
 The ability to get up higher not only allows you access to shots that aren't available to you from a lower height, but it also increases your ability block balls and take away court from the other teams attackers.
 Our strength and conditioning is based on improving this important part of your game by improving your leg power.
 Power is simply force x velocity, which means we need to improve both your basal strength levels and your ability to tap into them incredibly quickly.
 We can even pinpoint which element is lacking through force-velocity profiling.
 Based on your individual profile we prescribe a mixture of compound strength elements with true and false plyometrics to ensure optimal strength and quickness.

 Jump Analysis & Technique Coaching

 A common limiting factor to a great vertical jump is the technique used to propel yourself into the air.
 We are experts at analyzing jump inefficiencies and coaching improvements.
 An athlete can gain critical inches of vertical jump simply by becoming consistent with the movement patterns needed for an effective spike or block jump.